IABCLAIM/CLAIM/README.md

 CLAIM is currently deployed to the Ethereum network and the contract is written in solidity.
 You can review the code [here](contracts/claim.sol).

 ## Try it yourself
 IAB Denmark is currently hosting a web UI for you to generate your own blockchain-powered ads.txt.
 Visit [http://claim.iabdanmark.dk](http://claim.iabdanmark.dk) to test it.
-Also check out the [server](server) folder to see how we configured the server.
+Also check out [this](claim.iabdenmark.dk) folder to see how we configured the server.

 ## Contributions
 The CLAIM initiative is open source and contributions are encouraged.
 If you have any suggestions feel free to create a pull request.